-Reference is made to the information under the heading "Section 16(a) Beneficial Ownership Reporting Compliance - Board of Directors and Committees" in our 2013 Proxy Statement, which information is hereby incorporated by reference.
+Reference is made to the information under the heading "Section 16(a) Beneficial Ownership Reporting Compliance" in our 2014 Proxy Statement, which information is hereby incorporated by reference.

 Code of Ethics

 We have adopted a code of ethics, or Code of Business Conduct, to comply with the rules of the SEC and Nasdaq.
 Our Code of Business Conduct applies to our directors, officers and employees, including our principal executive officer and senior financial officers.
 A copy of our Code of Business Conduct is maintained on our website at www.orbcomm.com.